-Remember you only get a total of seven pickups a year, and can only add one player maximum each week either by the waiver wire or by pickups.
+Remember you only get a total of eight pickups a year.
 Once you've used all your pickups, you can no longer add a free agent player to your team for the remainder of the season.
 After the regular season is over, a team that is not or has been eliminated from the playoffs, will not be eligible to make a pickup for the remainder of the season, even if they still have pickups available to use.
 Your total number pickups made are tracked throughout the season, and can be viewed in the league standings under "#A", meaning Number of Adds.
 Once a player is dropped during either the waiver wire or pickups for that current week, that player is locked and won't be available to be added to any team until the following week.
 This also applies to any NFL players who have already played a game for the current week (ex.
 Thursday & Saturday games).

 - Playoffs +

 The KFL playoffs are made up of a total of 6 teams.
 There are 3 divisions and the winner of each division will automatically qualify for the playoffs.
 Those 3 teams will then be seeded 1 through 3 based on their record (1st seed having the best record and most points and so on).
 The top 2 division winners will both get a bye and will play an exhibition match against one another in Week 15.